p1p2s3/webdev-workshop/README.md

 In this part of the workshop, the goal is to implement the logic of the game.html page of [our game](https://hollywood-quiz.renzil.com).

-I usually start coding from scratch by writing down pseudocode.
-Pseudocode basically captures what (logic) we are planning to implement, without worrying about the how (language).

-You can use any language you are comfortable with to write pseudocode (I prefer plain English).

-You can view my pseudocode in js/game.pseudo.yml.
-I like to write it in the form of "when event X happens, do steps A, B, C ...".

-> Check out the file js/game.pseudo.yml in the branch **workshop/part3-javascript-step1-pseudocode** to see how I first wrote the pseudocode without any javascript.
->
-> Please note that I did not come up with the perfect pseudocode in one shot, but a rough sketch initially.
-Then I kept updating the pseudocode as I implemented the Javascript.

-This makes it very easy to translate pseudocode into high-level code using only functions (functional programming).
-It also creates a natural event-driven approach to programming that is very easy to implement later.

-> Check out the file js/game.js in the branch **workshop/part3-javascript-step2-functional** to see how the pseudocode is directly converted into high-level javascript functions.
->
-> Notice how the pseudocode is relatively easier to read and understand what's going on, whereas Javascript code is not.

 Once you have the high-level functional code, you can identify the data you will need across functions and create global variables to store them.
 See the globals at the top of js/game.js in the current branch.

 Let's implement the functions with TBD comments in js/game.js!
 To help you out, I have put some hints in the JS file which you can directly Google.